leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

             #f)
 ```

-In the listing above, the first pattern matches because it can divide the term into two parts of the same length and satisfy the `..._n` constraint.
+In the listing above, the first pattern matches because it can divide the term into two parts of the same length, thus satisfying the `..._n` constraint.
 But the second pattern does not match, because there is no way to divide a 3-element list into two sequences of the same length.
 Ellipses with different suffixes may match sequences of different lengths, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire (any_1 ..._n any_2 ..._m)